 Bereavement Leave Policy – New York and District of Columbia

-Subject to the terms and conditions set forth herein, this Policy on bereavement leave applies to employees of New York University (“NYU” or “University”) in New York and/or the District of Columbia.
+This Policy addresses bereavement leave for covered employees of New York University in New York and the District of Columbia (collectively, “NYU” or “University”).

-An employee may take up to three consecutive working days of paid bereavement leave for the death of his or her: child (biological, adopted, foster child, step child, legal ward, child of an employee standing in place of a parent); grandchild; spouse; registered domestic partner; parent (including step-parent or guardian); grandparent; child or parent of an employee’s spouse or domestic partner; or sibling (including a half, adopted or step sibling).
+A covered employee may take up to three consecutive working days of paid bereavement leave for the death of their: child (biological, adopted, foster child, step child, legal ward, child of an employee standing in place of a parent); grandchild; spouse; registered domestic partner; parent (including step-parent or guardian); grandparent; child or parent of an employee’s spouse or domestic partner; or sibling (including a half, adopted or step sibling).